 The Berlin Program for Advanced German and European Studies offers up to one year of research support at the Freie Universität Berlin and is open to scholars in all social science and humanities disciplines, including historians working on the period since the mid-18th century.
 The program accepts applications from U.S. and Canadian nationals, permanent or long-term residents.
 Applicants for a dissertation fellowship must be full-time graduate students at a North American university who have achieved ABD status by the time the proposed research stay in Berlin begins.
 Also eligible are U.S. and Canadian Ph.D.s who have received their doctorates within the past two calendar years.
 Fellowships are awarded for a period between ten to twelve months and must be held for a single continuous period.
 Approximately twelve fellows are selected.
 The number of reapplications for each fellowship category is limited to two.

-News: We are happy to announce that our partner, the German Studies Association (GSA), has secured funding for two additional postdoc researchers for our program from the Max Kade Foundation.
-The fellowship offers a stipend of $20,000 for a research stay in Berlin for 10 to 12 months.
+We are happy that our partner, the German Studies Association (GSA), has secured funding for two additional postdoc researchers for our program from the Max Kade Foundation.
+We are hoping to be able to offer these stipends again in the next academic year - the decision is pending.
+The Max Kade Berlin Fellowship offers a stipend of $20,000 for a research stay in Berlin for 10 to 12 months for the academic year 2017/2018.
 The support covers living and travel expenses.
 Eligible are U.S. citizens who have received their doctorates in the last two calendar years.
 All applicants must submit an application to the Berlin Program and will be considered in the same applicant pool.